 The independence referendum lost, the SNP didn’t turn in on itself squabbling and bickering.
 It maintained its stance, looking like a great champion dignified in defeat who might return for a rematch once his wounds healed.

 Membership shot up from around 28,000 to over 130,000 in the space of a few months.
 The people of Scotland were determined their just demands would not be swept into the gutter like discarded fag ends in George Square the day after the plebiscite vote.

 The leading figure of Scotland’s renaissance, Alex Salmond, resigned as First Minster but did not fade into obscurity.
 He rose like Lazarus and got elected again as a Westminster MP reinvigorated, ready to harass the wannabee Churchills, such was his enduring popularity.
-His enemies retired, lost their political posts, or worse, got elected to the House of Lords rewarded for selling their country’s rights to the lowest bidder.
+His enemies retired, lost their political posts, or worse, were elected to the House of Lords confirming their hypocrisy to alert voters.
 Salmond’s redoubtable colleague, Nicola Surgeon, took his place as First Minister, and proved to be more popular than Amazon’s Game of Thrones.

 The damn Scots think Scotland belongs to them

 With only 32% of England’s electorate backing them, Tories took power at Westminster.
 They began rolling back decades of progressive policies to impose more neo-liberal dogma.
-The worst scenario predicted by the SNP came about.
+The worst scenario predicted by the SNP came to pass.

 To the nation’s shock Cameron lost the EU Referendum, resigned, and the unelected Theresa May, an ordinary politician of no discernible ability, slipped into number 10 Downing Street as UK prime minister.

 She wore an off-the-peg tartan trouser suit for the occasion, an urban icon created by clothes designer Vivienne Westwood.
 Unlucky for May and posterity’s indelible images, Westwood is a passionate advocate of Scottish independence.